ITINERARY BY DAY

 Begin the morning with a visit to the Ho Chi Minh mausoleum and hear about the man who led Vietnam’s campaign for independence from French colonial rule.
 See the One Pillar Pagoda built by an emperor to honour the goddess of mercy.
 This small pagoda is built over a pretty lotus pond and is rumoured to have healing powers.
 Next, visit the Temple of Literature, considered Vietnam’s first university.
 The afternoon is free to do whatever you choose!

 Day 13: Hanoi – Luang Prabang

-Fly to Luang Prabang the spiritual capital of Laos and visit the temples Wat Xieng Thong and Wat Mai, and see the former Royal Palace which is now the National Museum with its halls containing rare religious and cultural artefacts.
+Fly to Luang Prabang the spiritual capital of Laos and visit the temples Wat Xieng Thong and Wat Mai, and see the former Royal Palace which is now the National Museum with its halls containing rare religious and cultural artifacts.
 Then walk up the 328 steps to the top of Mount Phousi, for panoramic views of the city as the sun sets.

 Day 14: Luang Prabang

 Rise early to the sound of the temple gong and witness Luang Prabang’s mystical daily ritual of monks collecting alms.
-Then journey a short distance out of town to the magical Kaung Si Waterfall.
+Then journey a short distance out of town to the magical Kuang Si Waterfall.
 The water runs over calcified limestone tiers turning the water a vibrant shade of blue.
 Take a dip in the cool waters before returning back to the town.

 Day 15: Luang Prabang